SoftwareHeritage/swh-web/docs/uri-scheme-browse-person.rst

 .. http:get:: /browse/person/(person_id)/

-    HTML view that displays information regarding a SWH person.
+    HTML view that displays information regarding a person.

-    :param int person_id: the id of a SWH person
+    :param int person_id: the id of a person
     :statuscode 200: no error
-    :statuscode 404: requested person can not be found in the SWH archive
+    :statuscode 404: requested person can not be found in the archive